 The Committee on Aging (CONA) is accepting nominations, including self-nominations, for two new members.
 CONA is the chief committee within the APA governance structure charged with addressing aging concerns.
-CONA seeks full members of APA with specialization in aging issues to serve a three-year term beginning January 2014 and ending December 2016.
+CONA seeks full members of APA with specialization in aging issues to serve a three-year term beginning January 2016 and ending December 2018.

-provide leadership for a scientific agenda on aging
+- Provide leadership for a scientific agenda on aging.

-advocate for policies that enhance availability and reimbursement of health and mental health services to older adults and their families
+- Advocate for policies that enhance availability and reimbursement of health and mental health services to older adults and their families.

-contribute to the formulation and support of public policies that promote optimal development of older adults, facilitate psychological practice with older persons, and expand scientific understanding of adult development and aging
+- Contribute to the formulation and support of public policies that promote optimal development of older adults, facilitate psychological practice with older persons, and expand scientific understanding of adult development and aging.

-promote inclusion of knowledge about adult development and aging in all levels of education
+- Promote inclusion of knowledge about adult development and aging in all levels of education.

-develop and disseminate information concerning the scientific findings and practice issues about older adults
+- Develop and disseminate information concerning the scientific findings and practice issues about older adults.

-serve as a visible focus for the coordination of information among groups within APA that address aging issues and offer consultation to relevant APA boards, committees, divisions, state associations and directorates
+- Serve as a visible focus for the coordination of information among groups within APA that address aging issues and offer consultation to relevant APA boards, committees, divisions, state associations and directorates.

-ensure that older members of APA receive appropriate attention from the association.
+- Ensure that older members of APA receive appropriate attention from the association.

 Read overview of CONA’s activities and members (PDF, 215KB) since its inception.